 Regarding the skills related to the use of technologies for the development of digital creativity and the creation of laboratory environments dedicated to art and creativity, the Plan provides training courses for teachers, managers, technical-administrative staff and digital animators (teachers who have a strategic role in the dissemination of innovation at school) on: didactic innovation, creativity and digital skills, computational thinking, digital content.

-The system of Higher Education in Art, Music and Choreutics (AFAM) (https://www.miur.gov.it/afam-alta-formazione-artistica-musicale-e-coreutica1) is made up of state conservatories, academies of fine arts (state and non-state), former musical institutes promoted by local authorities, state academies of dance and drama, by the Higher State Institutes for Artistic Industries, as well as by other private institutions authorized by the Ministry of Education to issue legally recognised qualifications.
-The AFAM system is composed of a total of 100 institutions, of which 69 are public and 31 privates.
+The system of Higher Education in Art, Music and Choreutics (AFAM) is made up of state conservatories, academies of fine arts (state and non-state), former musical institutes promoted by local authorities, state academies of dance and drama, by the Higher State Institutes for Artistic Industries, as well as by other private institutions authorized by the Ministry of Education and Merit to issue legally recognised qualifications.
+The AFAM system is composed of a total of 145 institutions, of which 82 state and 63 non-state.
 Higher artistic and musical qualifications have a legal value equivalent to university qualifications.
-The data collected in 2020 show 344.850 first and second level graduates and 17.802 graduates under the AFAM system.
+The data collected in 2018 show that there are 326,332 first and second level graduates and 16,454 graduates under the AFAM system.

 Providing quality access to creative environments

-The main initiatives aimed at supporting, promoting and valorising youth talent and creativity in Italy are implemented at a national level by theDepartment of Youth Policies and Universal Civic Service,MIC and theMinistry of Educationthrough national and European funds, with the latter destined to the less developed southern regions.
+The main initiatives aimed at supporting, promoting and valorising youth talent and creativity in Italy are implemented at a national level by theDepartment of Youth Policies and Universal Civil Service,MiC and theMinistry of Educationand Merit through national and European funds, with the latter destined to the less developed southern regions.

-- “Fermenti” (See1.7) recent measure aimed at offering financial and technical support to build and implement youth entrepreneurship initiatives that respond to 5 social challenges identified as priorities, including the one on “Training and culture” which provides for the development of ideas designed to offer non-formal learning opportunities; strengthening of personal and social skills, critical and analytical thinking, creativity and the ability to solve problems as well as implementing actions for the protection and valorisation of cultural heritage.
+- “Fermenti”, a measure aimed at offering financial and technical support to build and implement youth entrepreneurship initiatives that respond to 5 social challenges identified as priorities, including the one on “Training and culture” which provides for the development of ideas designed to offer non-formal learning opportunities; strengthening of personal and social skills, critical and analytical thinking, creativity and the ability to solve problems as well as implementing actions for the protection and valorisation of cultural heritage.

-Premio nazionale delle arti is an annual competition promoted by the Ministry of Education which promotes, through prizes and awards, the excellence of students enrolled in institutions and accredited courses of the AFAM system in the field of visual, digital and cinematographic arts, of the arts of entertainment, design and musical interpretation and composition.
+Premio nazionale delle arti is an annual competition promoted by the Ministry of Education and Merit which promotes, through prizes and awards, the excellence of students enrolled in institutions and accredited courses of the AFAM system in the field of visual, digital and scenographic arts, of the arts of entertainment, design and musical interpretation and composition.
 Each year a national winner is awarded for each artistic category.